Technology

 Nitty Gritty says the head lice defence spray can be used daily to help mask the hair's aroma, as head lice use a sense of smell to detect new hair.
 It claims the essential oils in the spray 'encourage head lice to stay on their existing host rather than migrate'.

-Prices start at around £9 for a kit (which includes 150ml of solution), £11 for a 250ml defence spray and up to £29.99 for a complete kit including comb, solution and defence spray.
-The Nitty Gritty nit comb on its own costs £8.99.
-And if you have the comb already, you can buy the solution and defence spray for £19.99.
+Prices start at around £10.99 for lotion and detection comb (the comb is white to make it easier to spot lice), £11.50 for a 250ml defence spray and up to £29.99 for a complete kit including comb, solution and defence spray.
+The Nitty Gritty nit comb on its own costs £8.99 or you can buy the white detection comb for £1.99.
+If you have the comb already, you can buy the solution and defence spray for £19.99.

 Free head lice treatments